 Margin is similar to a HELOC.
 Just as a bank can lend you money if you have equity in your home, your brokerage firm can lend you money against the value of your investment portfolio.

 Different brokers have different requirements for using margin.
 Some require explicit approval of a margin account.
 Most require a minimum invested balance.
 Periodic interest payments are paid to access margin.
 Margin becomes advantageous when your rate of return is higher than the interest on the margin loan.
+The margin’s interest rate is called the margin rate.

 A “maintenance” amount must be maintained in your account.
 If the value of your investments falls below this maintenance requirement, you’ll incur a margin call, where the broker demands funds to bring the account back to the maintenance level.
 This requires either depositing cash or selling your investments.
 If you cannot meet the requirement, the broker will automatically close your positions to bring your account to the maintenance level.